 The principal track of the public history program, designed to prepare students for positions in museums, historic sites, and historical societies.
 It usually consists of the following required courses:

-- History 659 (Public History): This course is the common core of the Public History program.
+- History 659 (Public History): This foundation course is the common core of the Public History program.
 Readings explore themes in the history and current state of public history practice, from shared authority to cultural entrepreneurship.
 In a substantial group field project, students develop skills in project management, collaboration, and community engagement.

 - At least one course in material culture.
 Several courses presently taught on campus introduce students to the study of objects.
 Among them are: History 661 (American Material Culture, offered alternate Spring semesters with Hist 662 below), Anthropology 597 (Historical Archeology), Art History 527 (Decorative Arts in America ), as well as the UMass Summer Field School in Historical Archeology.

 - History 662 (Museum/Historic Site Interpretation Seminar): This is an advanced level course concerning the practice of museums and historic sites.
 Students are required to produce a field project with a local museum or historic site.
 This class is usually offered in alternate Spring semesters with Hist 661 above.